GreatCowBASIC/Help/output/md/variable_types.md

 the number of times the microcontroller has performed a particular task.

 Each variable must be given a name, such as "MyVariable" or "PieCounter".
-Choosing a name for a variable is easy - just don’t include spaces or any symbols (other than \_), and make sure that the name is at least 2 characters (letters and/or numbers) long.
+Choosing a name for a variable is easy - just do not include spaces or any symbols (other than \_), and make sure that the name is at least 2 characters (letters and/or numbers) long.